Intern resume...is that even a thing?

 You get to understand how workplaces work in general and you'll have a substantial idea of the real world so you can prepare yourself even before you enter.
 You'll have a taste of what slogging in a job tastes like.

 And if that's not reason enough, here's another - networking.
-A few months in an internship will arm you with contacts which you can leverage months and years down the line.
+A few months in an internship will arm you with contacts that you can leverage months and years down the line.

 Your college seniors or professors can vouch for the importance of networking in any sector or profile, and if you're a college student with a network of high-profile corporate professionals, you're already ahead of the game boy!